 The inspector general, who works for the attorney general, examined jail records for the two populous counties and revealed improper Medicaid payments to managed care companies for women transferred to TCF who ought to have had lost coverage in county jail.

 "The current KDOC-Medicaid data matching process does result in errors.
-It's not foolproof," said
+It's not foolproof," said Sarah Fertig, inspector general for the Medicaid program in Kansas.

 "KDHE has not clawed back those payments from the MCOs that were meant to cover those individuals," Fertig said.
 "It's pretty black and white.
 If you are living in a prison or a jail, you are categorically ineligible."